kelreeeeey/jupyternotebook-to-obsidian-vault/README.md

 ![converter](figs/converter.png)

 in general, you only have to change `VAULTS_DIR` variables in order to directly insert the converted notebook to your vaults, other than that, feel free to modify the code to match your workflow/preference(s). i specify the `JupyterNB` as folder name in function `create_output_directory`

+# I'm planning on

+1. explore the jinja and nbconvert format
+2. play with jupyter-notebook cell's tags
+3. read more about jinja thing 😔